-In mid February, we went for a short trip not too far from home, about 2 hours drive.
+In mid February, I went for a short trip not too far from home, about 2 hours drive.
 As usual, my bags were heavier than me – not only that I brought my laptop along (was hoping I could complete downloading my new MMO game), I also carried with me a couple of books, as if I’m not going to return.
-We checked in at Corus Paradise, Port Dickson.
+I checked in at Corus Paradise, Port Dickson.

 My 9-day trip to WA was well-spent.
 Aside from the travelling period, there were those days where I was occupied with the art festival, writer’s workshop, and some other activities while at the same time getting familiar with the surroundings.
 There were also days when I did absolutely nothing but just lounging around the coffee bars with my book.
 The remaining were spent on hitting the road to endure the phenomenal nature of WA.